CitiesSkylinesMods/AdditiveShader/ASSETS.md

 #### Twilight shaders

-These are the most common, where the shader turns on at dusk, and off at dawn.
+These are the most common, where the shader is either on all day or all night:

 * Use **Keyword** `DayTime` to make the shader visible during daylight hours
 * Use **Keyword** `NightTime` to make the shader visible during night hours